ishmeet-codes/ishmeet-codes.github.io/README.md

 ### Additional Skills:
 - **Basic Photoshop**: Capable of performing essential image editing and graphic design tasks.
 - **Power BI**: Having basic knowledge of data visualization and business analytics.
+## Summary
+I have a solid foundation in computer science and engineering principles, having successfully completed comprehensive coursework and practical projects in HTML.
+I am now prepared to advance my skills in CSS to create visually appealing web pages.

+In addition to my web development skills, I possess a basic understanding of programming languages such as C, with a solid grasp of essential programming concepts and syntax.
+I also have experience in MySQL for database operations and have basic knowledge of Photoshop for image editing and Power BI for data visualization and business analytics.

+Recently, I gained admission to Guru Nanak Dev Engineering College in the B.Tech IT branch, which further supports my pursuit of a career in technology.
+My passion for technology and commitment to learning drive me to excel in my studies and future endeavors.